Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 Again, this was considered to be a supplemental treatment for OCD and was not intended to be used alone to manage the disorder.
 “Many folks with OCD end up over relying on products or substances like adaptogens to try to downregulate their stress and anxiety.
 And these are seldom a long-term viable solution,” says Dr. Farrell.
 “You can never rid yourself of your body’s ability to experience anxiety and fear—nor should you want to.
 That distinction is really important to understand for long-term recovery.”

-The best treatment for OCD
+The most effective treatment for OCD

-This type of treatment involves confronting your obsessions or fears related to OCD—with the help of a licensed therapist—by putting yourself in situations that you’re trying to avoid.
+If you’re looking for a clinically-proven way to manage your OCD, it’s a specialized form of cognitive behavioral therapy (CBT) known as exposure and response prevention (ERP) therapy.
+With the help of a trained therapist, you confront your obsessions and fears related to OCD by putting yourself in situations that you’re trying to avoid.
 Then, you’ll make the choice not to engage in compulsions in order to neutralize the distress you feel.

 “ERP encourages more natural—or normalized—behavior in response to common triggers or stimuli,” says Dr. Farrell.
 By withstanding the distress, rather than trying to fix it with a compulsion, you will learn that you can push through the discomfort and are stronger than you think.
 Eventually, this process will habituate your brain to your OCD triggers so that they’re no longer something to fear.
 Your obsessions may even become boring.